Anti Static Mat, Wrist Strap and Other Tools That Will Help Safeguard Your Computer From Static Electricity

-This is wrong and whereas the degree of ESD effects will depend on a number of factors, climatic factors included, its effects on computer assembly and troubleshooting tasks should not be ignored.
+This is wrong.
+Whereas the degree of ESD damage will depend on a number of factors, its effects on computer assembly should not be ignored.

 How often do you blame computer failure on electrostatic discharge?

 And yes, ESD effects may not show immediately most of the time.
 A component that survives first time exposure may still survive two or more exposures.

 However, latent damage to integrated circuits and other printed circuit board (PCB) traces and junctions may go unnoticed for days or months.